RsMoth/BOOTSTRAP-AGENCY-TEMPLATE/design.md

 ![Alt clients](clients.png "Clients")

-The major components of the ios_webk
+The major components of the ios_webkit_debug_proxy are:

+  1. A device_listener that listens for iOS device add/remove event